aras-p/glsl-optimizer/README.md

 GLSL optimizer
 ==============

-A C++ library that takes out GLSL shaders, does some GPU-independent optimizations on them and outputs GLSL back.
-Optimizations are function inlining, dead code removal, copy propagation, constant folding, arithmetic optimizations and so on.
+A C++ library that takes GLSL shaders, does some GPU-independent optimizations on them and outputs GLSL back.
+Optimizations are function inlining, dead code removal, copy propagation, constant folding, constant propagation, arithmetic optimizations and so on.

-Almost all actual code is [Mesa 3D's GLSL2](http://cgit.freedesktop.org/mesa/mesa/log/?h=glsl2) compiler; all this library does is spits out GLSL back instead.
+Almost all actual code is [Mesa 3D's GLSL2](http://cgit.freedesktop.org/mesa/mesa/log/?h=glsl2) compiler; all this library does is spits out optimized GLSL back.

 Apparently quite a few mobile platforms are pretty bad at optimizing GLSL shaders; and unfortunately they *also* lack offline shader compilers.
 So using a GLSL optimizer offline